๐Ÿง Intro to Brain and Behavior

 Why This Matters

 Understanding sensory systems is fundamental to grasping how the brain creates our experience of reality.
-You're being tested on more than just anatomy—exams will ask you to explain transduction mechanisms, neural pathways, cortical processing, and how sensory systems interact with cognition, emotion, and behavior.
+You're being tested on more than just anatomy.
+Exams will ask you to explain transduction mechanisms, neural pathways, cortical processing, and how sensory systems interact with cognition, emotion, and behavior.
 Each system demonstrates core principles like receptor specificity, topographic mapping, and hierarchical processing that appear throughout neuroscience.

 Don't just memorize which brain region handles which sense.
 Know how each system converts physical energy into neural signals, where that information travels, and why certain sensory experiences influence memory, emotion, or motor control.
-When you can explain the mechanism behind a sensory process, you're ready for any FRQ or multiple-choice question they throw at you.
+When you can explain the mechanism behind a sensory process, you're ready for any question they throw at you.

 Electromagnetic and Mechanical Transduction